STYNGR-CORP/styngr-unity-sample/README.md

 - **Unity:** Version 2022.3.55f1 or later
 - **Supported Platforms:** WebGL and PC builds

-You will be provided with two separate packages:
+You will be provided with 3 separate packages:
 1. **Styngr SDK** (`StyngrSDK.7z`)
 2. **Gem Hunter Sample** (`GemHunterSample.unitypackage`)
 3. **CSCore and FFMpeg Libraries Build** (`CSCore.7z`)